mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/project.md

-Instal MLRun package and sklearn (using: `pip install mlrun[api] sklearn plotly`), this may take a few minutes!
+Instal MLRun package and sklearn (using: `pip install mlrun[api] scikit-learn plotly`), this may take a few minutes!

 We will start by reviewing MLRun project and functions: